With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Borgess Behavioral Health Unit Adolescent Php Site 2 is a mental health treatment center in Kalamazoo County, MI, located at 1521 Gull Road, 3 East, 49048 zip code area.
 Borgess Behavioral Health Unit Adolescent Php Site 2 provides partial hospitalization/day treatment.
-Borgess Behavioral Health Unit Adolescent Php Site 2 offers couples/family therapy, behavior modification and activity therapy to children / adolescents.
+Borgess Behavioral Health Unit Adolescent Php Site 2 offers dialectical behavior therapy, individual psychotherapy and trauma therapy to children / adolescents.
 Borgess Behavioral Health Unit Adolescent Php Site 2 also supports LGBT and people with trauma.
-Additional services at Borgess Behavioral Health Unit Adolescent Php Site 2 consist of suicide prevention services, family psychoeducation and education services.
+Additional services at Borgess Behavioral Health Unit Adolescent Php Site 2 consist of education services, family psychoeducation and suicide prevention services.

-Learn MoreLakeside Academy is a mental health treatment clinic in Kalamazoo County, Michigan, located at 3921 Oakland Drive, 49008 zip code.
-Lakeside Academy provides telemedicine/telehealth and residential treatment.
-Lakeside Academy provides activity therapy, group therapy and dialectical behavior therapy to children / adolescents.
+Learn MoreLakeside Academy is a mental health facility in Kalamazoo County, MI, located at 3921 Oakland Drive, 49008.
+Lakeside Academy provides residential treatment and telemedicine/telehealth.
+Lakeside Academy provides dialectical behavior therapy, cognitive behavioral therapy and individual psychotherapy to children / adolescents.
 Lakeside Academy also supports people with trauma and people with PTSD.
-Additional services provided by Lakeside Academy consist of case management, supported employment and legal advocacy.
+Some other services available at Lakeside Academy include intensive case management, psychosocial rehabilitation services and illness management and recovery.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.